lmweber/lmweber.github.io/pages/software.md

 ### Selected code repositories

-- [locus-c](https://github.com/lmweber/locus-c/): Code repository to reproduce analyses and figures in our paper on analyzing SRT and snRNA-seq data from the locus coeruleus (LC) region in the human brain (Weber and Divecha et al. 2023).
+- [locus-c](https://github.com/lmweber/locus-c/): Code repository to reproduce analyses and figures in our paper on analyzing spatial and single-nucleus data from the locus coeruleus (LC) region in the human brain (Weber and Divecha et al. 2023).

 - [nnSVG-analyses](https://github.com/lmweber/nnSVG-analyses): Code repository to reproduce analyses and figures in our paper on the 'nnSVG' method (Weber et al. 2023).